deepshard/get-started-with-hyphae/README.md

 We are working on making our cli better and adding more sdk features.
 Things that are coming soon:
 - Developer logs for you to better develop and debug your app
-- hyphae init to make a template app for you saving you all the effort to copy the current template
 - Nicer cli and better logs!

 Happy building!